tursodatabase/libsql-client-ts/README.md

 ### libSQL sqld instances

+The client can connect to `sqld` using HTTP or WebSockets.
+Internally, it uses the Hrana protocol implemented by [hrana-client-ts].

+#### libsql URLs

+`libsql:` URL leaves the choice of protocol to the client.
+We are now using HTTP by default, but this may change in the future.

+- By default, a `libsql:` URL uses TLS (i.e. `https:` or `wss:`).
+- To disable TLS, you can pass the query parameter `?tls=0`.
+You will also need to specify the port.

+#### HTTP URLs

+`http:` or `https:` URLs connect to `sqld` using HTTP.

+- This is supported in Node.js and in every environment that supports the [Web fetch API].

 #### WebSocket URLs

-`ws:`, `wss:`, or `libsql:` URLs use a stateful WebSocket to connect to `sqld`.
+`ws:` or `wss:` URLs use a stateful WebSocket to connect to `sqld`.

-- `libsql:` always uses `wss:` internally (using TLS at the transport layer).
-- WebSockets are implemented using the Hrana protocol implemented by [hrana-client-ts].
 - WebSockets are supported in Node.js and browser.
 - If you are running in a cloud or edge hosted environments, you should check to see if WebSockets are supported.
 If not, change the URL to use an [HTTP URL](#http-urls).

-#### HTTP URLs

-`http:` or `https:` URLs connect to `sqld` using HTTP.

-- This is supported in Node.js and in every environment that supports the [web fetch API].
-- Interactive transactions using `transaction()` are not supported over HTTP, as it requires a stateful connection to the server.

 ## Additional documentation